Northernside/blog/articles/mc-data-scraping.md

 Have a great day and happy scraping!

-*P.S.: Make sure to check out my friend's blogs as well: [How to Make a List of Nearly Every Minecraft Player](https://matdoes.dev/minecraft-uuids) by [matdoesdev](https://matdoes.dev).*
+*P.S.: Make sure to check out my friend's blog post as well: [How to Make a List of Nearly Every Minecraft Player](https://matdoes.dev/minecraft-uuids) by [matdoesdev](https://matdoes.dev).*